Lewisham Council Homepage Skip navigation

 Find out more about the Downham Woodland Walk.

-The Woodland Walk is a narrow strip of woodland, most of which is considered to be ancient in origin.
+The Woodland Walk is a narrow strip of mostly ancient woodland, most of which is probably ancient.
 It zigzags between the houses of Downham for just over one and a half kilometres.

-The Green Chain Walk runs along the length of the site, on its way between Beckenham Place Park and Hither Green nature reserve.
+The Green Chain Walk runs along the length of the site between Beckenham Place Park and Hither Green Grove Park nature reserve.

 Downderry Road to Moorside Road

-The best section of the Woodland Walk is between Downderry Road and Moorside Road, where it runs beside the southern edge of Whitefoot Recreation Ground.
+The best secton of the Woodland Walk is between Downderry Road and Moorside Road.

 A dense shrub layer contains hawthorn, Midland hawthorn, crab apple, elder, wild cherry, holly, hazel and blackthorn, as well as a few clumps of snowberry, presumably bird-sown from nearby gardens.
 Snowberry can be very invasive, and may need controlling in the not-too-distant future.